Intrepid Networks announces a new Chief Technology Officer and Vice President of Engineering for the Denver Division.

 Technology leaders join the Intrepid Networks team to advance transformative innovation.

-Shing brings deep expertise in public safety systems, software, and infrastructure built on an extensive career in technology.”ORLANDO, FLORIDA, USA, December 15, 2021 /EINPresswire.com/ -- Intrepid Networks, a leader in mobile solutions for Public Safety, has been actively expanding its leadership team.
+Shing brings deep expertise in public safety systems, software, and infrastructure”ORLANDO , FLORIDA, USA, December 18, 2021 /EINPresswire.com/ -- Intrepid Networks, a leader in mobile solutions for Public Safety, has been actively expanding its leadership team.
 We are excited to announce that Shing Lin has joined the executive team as Chief Technology Officer, alongside Andrew Greene, named Vice President of Engineering, Denver Division.

 — Britt Kane, President and CEO